ttboma/practice-leetcode-rs/README.md

 Traditionally, the first step in learning a new programming language is writing a "Hello, World!" program.
 Another effective approach, based on my experience, is starting a project that involves solving [LeetCode](https://leetcode.com/) problems.
 This method not only reinforces fundamental programming concepts but also offers practical experience with real-world challenges.

-This repository is a Rust library crate that contains a collection of solutions to various LeetCode problems.
-It is designed to help you understand and implement data structures and algorithms through hands-on practice.
+This repository is a Rust library crate that offers a diverse collection of solutions to various LeetCode problems.
+By engaging with this project, you will gain practical experience in several key areas:

+- **Version Control with Git**: Learn to use Git for version control and integrate the [pre-commit](https://pre-commit.com/) framework for managing multi-language code quality hooks.
+You'll also explore [Git hooks](https://git-scm.com/book/zh-tw/v2/Customizing-Git-Git-Hooks) to automate tasks in your Rust project.

+- **Unit Testing in Rust**: Utilize Rust's built-in testing features to create and run unit tests, ensuring your code performs as expected and adheres to quality standards.

+- **Parser Development with Nom**: Develop a parser using the [nom](https://docs.rs/nom/latest/nom/) library, which provides powerful tools for building efficient parsers in Rust.

+- **Library and Binary Creation**: Create and manage a Rust library crate, as well as develop a binary for console applications located in the `bin` folder.

+- **IDE Utilization with VSCode**: Leverage Visual Studio Code (VSCode) to streamline the development and debugging process for your Rust projects, including setting up and using Rust-specific extensions.

+- **Data Structures and Algorithms**: Deepen your understanding of data structures and algorithms by implementing them in Rust, enhancing both your problem-solving skills and your proficiency in the language.

+This project not only helps you tackle LeetCode problems but also provides valuable hands-on experience with essential Rust development tools and practices.

 Author: SHIEH, YUEH-CHANG